Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Data

 White dwarfs make up 7-10\% of the local stellar population volume, as observed with Gaia \citep{Tremblay2024}.
 These objects have SEDs that peak in the optical, and decrease throughout the IR, but their signatures can still be observed.
 With JWST, these stars will only be observed as foreground stars when looking at Galactic star forming regions.
 For instance, assuming a limiting magnitude of 21 mags at 4.5 microns \citep[e.g.,][]{Crompvoets2024}, a typical white dwarf \citep{Kilic2006} would be detectable up to a distance of 550 pc with no extinction \citep[and the distance to the majority of nearby clouds in the Gould Belt is $\sim500$ pc;][]{Zucker2020}.

-Most white dwarf models do not extend into the near- to mid-IR due to their sharply decreasing SEDs \citep[e.g.,][]{Axelrod2023}. \citet{Blouin2018} created a set of models that continue into the MIR, and we use an extension of these in this work.
-Specifically, we use models that have been fit to the nearest 400 white dwarfs to ensure broad coverage of all spectral variations (Simon Blouin, private communication).
-These models include SEDs with absorption features for hydrogen, helium, and carbon, as well as for the variations of metals due to the absorption of exoplanets \citep{Limbach2022,Blouin2024}.
+We utilize the white dwarf models described in \citet{Blouin2018} for this work.
+These models were developed for JWST white dwarf searches, extending into the MIR, and including SEDs with absorption features for hydrogen, helium, and carbon, as well as for the variations of metals due to the absorption of exoplanets \citep{Limbach2022,Blouin2024}.
+Specifically, we use models that have been fit to the nearest \editone{395} white dwarfs to ensure broad coverage of all spectral variations (Simon Blouin, private communication).
 An example of a model and variations seen in white dwarf SEDs are presented in Figure~\ref{fig:wd_spec}, along with the (lack of) distribution of these models in color-color space.
 Most of the variations are within the optical range of the SED, and so this population has little variation in the IR, and thus little variation in the color-color distribution.